-5. You can set the Cache Sizing method to enable you to manually set the settings for your caches, or have MarkLogic automatically set the cache settings.
-If you select automatic, MarkLogic automatically sizes the caches based on the available memory resources allocated at startup time.
-If you select enode, MarkLogic also automatically sizes the caches, but the sizes are tuned for better memory utilization of an Evaluation Node.
-If you select dnode, MarkLogic automatically sizes the caches as well, but the sizes are tuned for better memory utilization of a Data Node.
+• If you select automatic, MarkLogic automatically sizes the caches based on the available memory resources allocated at startup time.

+- If you select enode, MarkLogic also automatically sizes the caches, but the sizes are tuned for better memory utilization of an Evaluation Node. - If you select dnode, MarkLogic automatically sizes the caches as well, but the sizes are tuned for better memory utilization of a Data Node.

-The automatic, enode and dnode methods are necessary when running MarkLogic in an container, but are also applicable when running MarkLogic in other environments.
+The automatic, enode, and dnode methods are necessary when running MarkLogic in a container, but are also applicable when running MarkLogic in other environments.
 When the Cache Sizing method is set to automatic, enode, or dnode, all manual cache settings, such as List Cache Size, Compressed Tree Cache Size and so on, can be set in the group configuration, but are not used until the Cache Sizing method is set to manual.

-If you set the Cache Sizing method to manual, you can change cache size values, such as List Cache Size, Compressed Tree Cache Size and Expanded Tree Cache Size and so on, or leave the defaults.
+If you set the Cache Sizing method to manual, you can change cache size values, such as List Cache Size, Compressed Tree Cache Size, Expanded Tree Cache Size, and so on, or leave the defaults.

-Note: Switching the Cache Sizing method from manual to automatic restarts MarkLogic Server.
+Switching the Cache Sizing method from manual to automatic restarts MarkLogic Server.
 Switching from automatic to manual restarts MarkLogic Server if the current configuration does not match the saved configuration.
 Otherwise, MarkLogic Server does not restart.